Gallus (professional wrestling): NXT (2022–2025)

 At NXT Heatwave, Gallus debuted on NXT attacking Diamond Mine.
 On 23 August 2022, Gallus debuted in a tag team match on NXT facing NXT UK Tag Team Champions Brooks Jensen & Josh Briggs, which they would go on to win via countout.
 At Worlds Collide, Gallus became the second team eliminated from the Fatal 4-way tag team elimination match for the NXT and NXT UK Tag Team Championship.
 Gallus will go on to have a rivalry with Josh Briggs and Brooks Jensen, with the latter winning a No Disqualification tag team match between the teams.
 Gallus then later was suspended in September for attacking officials.

 At New Year’s Evil on 10 January 2023, Gallus returned from their suspension and won a gauntlet match to become the #1 contenders for the NXT Tag Team Championship, which they won on Vengeance Day the month after.
 On the 14 March show of NXT, Gallus retained their titles against Pretty Deadly.
 At NXT Stand & Deliver, Gallus defeated the Creed Brothers & The Family to retain the tag titles with help from a returning Joe Coffey.
 Gallus would defend against the Creeds and The Dyad in the next months including a triple-threat on the 14 April show of NXT & against the Creeds at NXT Battleground.
 At NXT Gold Rush, Gallus defeated Malik Blade and Edris Enofe.
 At NXT: The Great American Bash, Gallus lost the NXT Tag Team Championship to Tony D'Angelo and Channing "Stacks" Lorenzo, ending their reign at 176 days.
 In April 2024, ESPN reported that Gallus helped train The Rock for his tag team match with Undisputed WWE Universal Champion Roman Reigns against Cody Rhodes and World Heavyweight Champion Seth "Freakin" Rollins at Night 1 of WrestleMania XL.
 On the May 14, 2024 show of NXT, and as the show was going off the air, the cameras went backstage, showing Wes Lee, Josh Briggs & Ivar assaulted backstage.
 The attackers were then revealed to be Gallus, making their first televised appearance on NXT since the February 13, 2024 show of NXT.
 On Week 1 of Great American Bash, they attacked Joe Hendry during his concert.
 On Week 2, Joe Coffey faced Hendry in a losing effort.
 On a show of TNA, Wolfgang wrestled against Hendry in another losing effort.
-On May 2, 2025, all members of Gallus were released from WWE.
+On May 2, 2025, all members of Gallus were released from WWE, ending their seven-year tenure with the company.

+Major League Wrestling

+In March of 2026, they signed a contract with Major League Wrestling, working as Glasgow Boys On Top (GBOT).